svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 There are two context in the queue of runnable (running) contexts.
-This queue holds all contexts that are waiting to be executed and they end up on this list when they are started or when they evaluated a `yield` (sleep).
+This queue holds all contexts that are waiting to be executed and they end up on this list when they are started or when they evaluate a `yield` (sleep).

 There is a queue of blocked contexts that processes will end up on if they are blocked waiting for messages (see Message passing).